RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 ```
 roslaunch ur3_with_gripper_ur_moveit_config real.launch
 ```
-Test if the robot can plan and execute without coliding into anything.
+**Test if the robot can plan and execute without colliding into its surroundings.**

 After this run your own program and you can test it.

-REMINDER: ALWAYS KEEP EMERGENCY STOP IN REACH IF THE ROBOT IS MOVING!!!
+**REMINDER: ALWAYS KEEP EMERGENCY STOP IN REACH IF THE ROBOT IS MOVING!!!**

+# Using the gripper
-To run the Gripper software you need to run (after you pluged in the usb of the gripper):
+To use the Gripper run (remember to connect the gripper to your laptop with the usb cable):
 ```
 rosrun ur3_ros_assignment_2 gripper_service_server.py
 ```